İttihadism: Social Darwinism

 The CUP's ideas of Turkish superiority were contrary to Islamic doctrine, which teaches that all humans are equal on the grounds of ethnicity and race.
-For purposes of gaining public support from a Turkish public that was for the most part devoutly Muslim, and out of the fear of alienating those Ottoman Muslims who were not Turks like the Arabs, the Albanians and the Kurds, the CUP's pseudo-scientific theories about the "Turkish race" were usually not publicly proclaimed.
+For the purpose of gaining public support from a Turkish public, which was, for the most part, devoutly Muslim and to avoid alienating those Ottoman Muslims who were not Turks, like the Arabs, the Albanians and the Kurds, the CUP's pseudo-scientific theories about the "Turkish race" were usually not publicly proclaimed.

-Islamism
+Pan-Islamism

-During the reign of Sultan Abdul Hamid II, Pan-Islamism had become an important part of the state ideology as Abdul Hamid had often stressed his claim to be the Caliph.
-The claim that Abdul Hamid was the Caliph, making him the political and spiritual leader of all Sunni Muslims not only caught on within the Ottoman Empire, but throughout the entire Dar-al-Islam (the "House of Islam", i.e. the Islamic world), especially in British controlled India.
-The fact that Indian Muslims seemed to have far more enthusiasm for the Ottoman Sultan-Caliph than they did for the British King-Emperor was a matter of considerable concern for British decision-makers.
-The fear that the Sultan-Caliph might declare jihad against the British, and thereby plunge India into a revolt by its Muslims was a constant factor in British policy towards the Ottoman Empire.
-The CUP endorsed Abdul Hamid's legacy upon his death in February 1918, even though the CUP launched a revolution against Abdul Hamid in 1908 and ultimately deposed him in 1909. Şükrü Hanioğlu asserts that the CUP generally appealed to Islam simply whenever it was convenient.
-For the CUP, keeping the Sultanate-Caliphate in being had the effect of not only reinforcing the loyalty of Ottoman Muslims to the empire, but was also a useful foreign policy tool.
-As in 1909 Crete decided to leave the Ottoman Empire and join Greece instead, the CUP warned the European powers to support such an endeavor as it would lead to a strong opposition from the Muslim communities worldwide.
-Similarly, the CUP sent a delegation to the annual Hajj pilgrimage to Mecca in 1909 to raise support for their opposition to the European aggression.
-To forge further support to an eventual Pan-Islamic alliance, the CUP supported the creation of the Islamic association Ittihad ol Islam in Iran in 1910 and managed to establish Pan-Islamist ties in Iraq despite the Shiite-Sunni divide.
+During the reign of Sultan Abdul Hamid II, Pan-Islamism had become an important part of the state ideology, as Abdul Hamid had often stressed his claim to be the caliph.
+That claim would make him the political and spiritual leader of all Sunni Muslims which spread within the Ottoman Empire but also the rest of Dar-al-Islam (the "House of Islam", i.e. the Islamic world), especially in British India.
+The fact that Indian Muslims seemed to have far more enthusiasm for the Ottoman Sultan-Caliph than for the British King-Emperor was a matter of considerable concern for British decision-makers.
+The fear that the Sultan-Caliph might declare jihad against the British and thereby plunge India into a revolt by its Muslims were constant factors in British policy towards the Ottoman Empire.

+The CUP endorsed Abdul Hamid's legacy upon his death in February 1918 even though it had launched a revolution against him in 1908 and ultimately deposed him in 1909. Şükrü Hanioğlu asserts that the CUP generally appealed to Islam simply whenever it was convenient.
+For the CUP, keeping the Sultanate-Caliphate not only reinforced the loyalty of Ottoman Muslims to the empire but also was a useful foreign policy tool.
+As in 1909, Crete decided to leave the Ottoman Empire and join Greece instead, the CUP warned the European powers to support such an endeavour, as it would lead to a strong opposition from the Muslim communities worldwide.
+Similarly, the CUP sent a delegation to the annual Hajj pilgrimage to Mecca in 1909 to raise support for its opposition to the European aggression.
+To forge further support to an eventual Pan-Islamic alliance, the CUP supported the creation of the Islamic association Ittihad-ol-Islam in Iran in 1910 and managed to establish Pan-Islamist ties in Iraq despite the Shia-Sunni divide.